EzeBernardine/100daysofcode/README.md

 4. space-between:
 5. space-around:
 6. stretch (default)

-#flex-start:
+## flex-start:
 lines packed to the start othe container(horizontally)
-#flex-end:
+## flex-end:
  lines packed to the end of thcontainer(horizontally)
-#center:
+## center:
  lines packed to the center of the container (horizontally)
-#space-between:
+## space-between:
  This evenly distributes the first line  at the start of the container while the last one is at the end
-#space-around:
+## space-around:
  This evenly distributes the elements with equal space around each line
-#stretch (default):
+## stretch (default):
  lines stretch to take up the remaining space

-*difference between justify-content, align-content and align-item*
+# *difference between justify-content, align-content and align-item*
-___The align-items property of flex-box aligns the items inside a *flex container(using display: flex)* along the *cross axis (vertical ||)* just like
+* The align-items property of flex-box aligns the items inside a <h3 >*flex container(using display: flex)*</h3> along the *cross axis (vertical ||)* just like

-___justify-content does along the *main axis(horizontal ==)*.
+* justify-content does along the <h3>(*main axis(horizontal ==)*)</h3> .
 (For the default flex-direction: row the cross axis corresponds to vertical and the main axis corresponds to horizontal.
 With flex-direction: column those two are interchanged respectively).

-___But align-content is for multi line flexible boxes. (*flex-wrap: wrap and wrap-reverse create a multi-line flex container*) It has no effect when items are in a single line (*flex-wrap: nowrap creates a single-line flex container*).
+* But align-content is for multi line flexible boxes. <h3>(*flex-wrap: wrap and wrap-reverse create a multi-line flex container*)</h3> It has no effect when items are in a single line (*flex-wrap: nowrap creates a single-line flex container*).
 It aligns the whole structure according to its value.
 The CSS align-content property sets how the browser distributes space between and around content items along the cross-axis(horizontal) of a flexbox container, and the main-axis of a grid container.

-(*To maintain the width of the elements and yet keep them at the say bottom, use fles-wrap: wrap and align-content: flex-end.
-To keep an element at the bottom without regarding its individual width, use flex-wrap: nowrap and align-items; flex-end*)
+ <h3>(*To maintain the width of the elements and yet keep them at the say bottom, use fles-wrap: wrap and align-content: flex-end.
+To keep an element at the bottom without regarding its individual width, use flex-wrap: nowrap and align-items; flex-end*)</h3>

-*align-self*
+#  align-self
 The align-self CSS property aligns (*flex items*) of the current flex line overriding the (*align-items*) value Note
 If any of the item's cross-axis margin is set to auto, then align-self is ignored.
 In Grid layout align-self aligns the item inside the grid area.